-Cliff Holden FCSD (born December 12, 1919 in Manchester, England) is a British painter, designer, and silk-screen printer.
+Cliff Holden FCSD (12 December 1919 – 20 April 2020) was a British painter, designer, and silk-screen printer.